JieunKwon/React_Firebase/README.md

       </script>

-- View the result at the firebase database
+- Run the page and View the result at the firebase database

 <img src="doc/firebasetest.JPG" width="500px">